-In this perspective, SUÍTE 1 (SUITE 1) proposes the insistent coexistence of one man and five women in alternated and numbered situations of conversation and meal, in which intends to restitute to the memory the facts of a common past.
-These figures, spokesperson of a text, reinsure the own existence amidst the apparent banality of their lives.
-About the idea of character in Minyana’s work, the French theoric Michel Corvin says: “they are no longer the owners and the lords of a language that express them.
-They are not previous to its word.
-They make themselves speaking (…) They begin to exist with the first word they pronounce and disappear, like in Beckett, with the last.”
+In this perspective, SUÍTE 1 (SUITE 1) proposes the insistent coexistence of one man and five women in alternated and numbered situations of conversation and meal, in which intend to restitute to the memory the facts of a common past.
+These figures, spokespeople of a text, reinsure the own existence amidst the apparent banality of their lives.
+About the idea of character in Minyana’s work, the French theoric Michel Corvin says: “they are no longer the owners and the lords of a language that express themselves.
+They are not previous to their word.
+They make themselves talking (…) They begin to exist with the first word they pronounce and disappear, like in Beckett, with the last.”

 Curitiba, February 2005